Rajnandini-0804/Data-Analysis-Dashboard-/README.md

 <a href="https://github.com/Rajnandini-0804/Data-Analysis-Dashboard-/blob/main/screenshort.dashboard.xlsx">dashboard </a>

 ## project insight
-:women are more likely to buy compared to men(-65) :Adult age group (30-49 yrs) is max contributing (50%) :Amazon, Flipcart and Myntra Channels are max contributing ( 80%) :Maharashtra, Karnataka and Uttar Pradesh are the top 3 states(-35%)
+-women are more likely to buy compared to men(-65) -Adult age group (30-49 yrs) is max contributing (50%) -Amazon, Flipcart and Myntra Channels are max contributing ( 80%) -Maharashtra, Karnataka and Uttar Pradesh are the top 3 states(-35%)

 ## Final Conclusion
 target women Customer of age group (30-49 yrs) living in